Coat of arms of the Chechen Republic: Description

-The history of the coat of arms of Chechnya
+History

-The coat of arms of the North Caucasian Emirate
+North Caucasian Emirate

-In 1919, the Emirate has taken the issue of paper money (credit notes) dignity 5, 25, 50, 100, 250, 500 rubles.
+In 1919, the North Caucasian Emirate has taken the issue of paper money (credit notes) dignity 5, 25, 50, 100, 250, 500 rubles.
 On the front side of the banknotes portrayed the emblem of the Emirate.

 Coat of arms (emblem) of the Emirate consisted of a pyramid set by rifle and sword, over them, Haji turban with the crown.
 On top of all scales, probably symbolizing justice.
 On the scales with one hand the green flag of Jihad with the top in the form of a Crescent (the topping was portrayed not always), and on the other hand an open book (presumably the Qur'an).
 In the lower part of the coat of arms was located a Crescent moon and three stars.

-In March 1920 under pressure from the Bolsheviks of the North Caucasus Emirate was abolished, Uzun-Haji was given the post of mufti of the Caucasus, and in the summer died.
+In March 1920, under pressure from the Bolsheviks of the North Caucasus, Emirate was abolished; Uzun-Haji was given the post of mufti of the Caucasus, and in the summer died.

-The coat of arms of the Checheno-Ingush Autonomous Soviet Socialist Republic
+Checheno-Ingush Autonomous Soviet Socialist Republic

-VIII extraordinary session of the Supreme Council ChIASSR 6-th convocation on May 26, 1978 adopted a new Constitution of ChIASSR.
+The VIII extraordinary session of the Supreme Council Checheno-Ingush Autonomous Soviet Socialist Republic 6th convocation on May 26, 1978 adopted a new Constitution of ChIASSR.
 Description of state characters in it were slightly different from the former.
 July 24, 1981 a resolution was adopted on the coat-of-arms, which recognized the pre-existing coat of arms.

-The coat of arms of the Chechen Republic of Ichkeria
+Chechen Republic of Ichkeria

 The coat of arms of the Chechen Republic of Ichkeria was a symbolic image of a reclining she-wolf with her head.
 The wolf is at the national ornament, rolling the circle into a Crescent, in the lower part of which there are 9 stars that correspond to the number of Chechen societies — tukkums.
 Legally it was found only the description of the coat of arms, the authorities of the Chechen Republic of Ichkeria used different variations of the coat of arms, most often black-and-white image.
 The author of blazon is the Chechen artist Sultan Usaev.
 This coat of arms was presented for the first time during the First Chechen Congress in 1990 in Grozny.

-The modern coat of arms of the Chechen Republic
+Modern coat of arms

 In 2003, immediately after the election of President Akhmad Kadyrov began to develop a new emblem and flag of Chechnya.
 President Akhmad Kadyrov was supposed to consider the symbolism on 3 March.
 But this did not happen.
 February 25, 2004, the state Council of the Chechen Republic approved the new state symbols — the coat of arms and flag.
 The new Chechen coat of arms was approved by the decree of acting President of the Chechen Republic Sergey Abramov No. 125, dated June 22, 2004.